rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

    {
    "@context": "http://schema.org/",
    "@type": "HowTo",
-   "name":"Install MySQL Server on Ubuntu", "description": "This article describes a basic installation of a MySQL database server on Ubuntu Linux.", "step": [
+   "name":"Install MySQL Server on the Ubuntu operating system", "description": "This article describes a basic installation of a MySQL database server on the Ubuntu operating system.", "step": [
    	{
    	"@type": "HowToSection",
    	"name": "Install MySQL",
        "position": "1",
-   	"itemListElement": "To install the MySQL server by using the Ubuntu package manager, run the following command: sudo apt-get install mysql-server"
+   	"itemListElement": "To install the MySQL server by using the Ubuntu operating system package manager, run the following command: sudo apt-get install mysql-server"
    	},{
    	"@type": "HowToSection",
    	"name": "Allow remote access and start the service",